jrfnl/clearPHP/rules/always-use-semicolon.md

 }

 ```
-There are quite some instructions that may overflow to the next line, like all operators, and :
+There are quite some instructions that may overflow to the next line, like all operators and a number of language constructs:

 * all operators (math, comparison, logical...)
 * `echo`
 * `print`